EGO4D/Ego-Exo4D-docs/docs/data/takes.md

 ### Take-Timing Information

 In **`takes.json`**, each take contains two key-value pairs `timesync_start_idx` and `timesync_end_idx`.
-These two values are integers that specify the position of the lines in the `capture/<capture_name>/timesync.csv`, and can be further used to locate the corresponding start and end timestamps for the take.
-The following is example code.
+These two values are integers that specify the position of the lines in the `capture/<capture_name>/timesync.csv`, and can be used to locate the corresponding start and end timestamps for the take.
+The following is the example code.

 ```python
 start_idx = take["timesync_start_idx"]+1